WTTO: CW affiliation

 On January 24, 2006, the Warner Bros.
 Entertainment unit of Time Warner (which operated The WB) and CBS Corporation (which acquired UPN through its split from Viacom in December 2005) announced that the two companies would respectively shut down UPN and The WB, and enter into a joint venture to form a new "fifth" broadcast television network, The CW, that would initially feature a mix of programming from both of its forerunner networks as well as new content developed specifically for The CW.
 WTTO, however, continued to show The WB's programming until the network's closure on September 17, 2006.
 On May 2, 2006, Sinclair Broadcast Group announced that it had signed an affiliation agreement with the network, in which WTTO would become the Birmingham charter affiliate of The CW; when it officially joined the network upon its debut on September 18, WTTO/WDBB adopted "CW 21" as its official branding (although, the station sometimes identifies as "CW 21 Alabama" in some promotional imaging); sister station WABM affiliated with MyNetworkTV, a new secondary service started by Fox, on September 5, 2006.

 In 2007, Sinclair sold WDBB to Cunningham Broadcasting, and entered into a time brokerage agreement to continue operating that station as its repeater.
 However, the sale itself was purely nominal, as 97% of Cunningham's stock is controlled by trusts owned by the family of now-deceased Sinclair founder Julian Sinclair Smith (including, among others, its current chief executive officer David Smith).
 Since the late 1990s, when it was known as Glencairn, Ltd., Cunningham has long faced allegations that it merely acts a shell corporation to circumvent FCC rules on television station ownership within a single market.

+WTTO remained the market's CW affiliate until September 1, 2026, when WIAT (itself displaced from CBS when Nexstar disaffiliated and Hearst-owned WVTM-TV became the new affiliate) replaced it.
+At that point, WTTO became independent, branding as "The 205" after Birmingham's primary area code.
+Like sister station KDNL in St. Louis, WTTO now broadcasts syndicated programs and Sinclair's The National News Desk.